 changed focus.
 Hager quotes the joint forces commander Martyn Dunne expressing concern with the 'blurring' of

 distinctions between these politically very different missions.

 The blurring of such lines appears to be systemic.

 March -- May 2003.
 The New Zealand frigates the Te Manaand Te Kaha are deployed in the Persian Gulf/Arabian Gulf region.
-The nature of these ships' duties is called into question in
+The nature of their duties are called into question in

-Parliament, questions are asked as to why the ships were involved in escorting ships that were part of the Iraqi
+Parliament, asking why the ships were involved in escorting ships that were part of the Iraqi invasion.

 According to the statements made before Parliament, the frigates were there to defend shipping against potential

 terrorist takeover.
 Hager's sources reveal a few more specific details about the actual orders the ships were acting

 under: 'escort duties, boarding operations, force protection, management of detainees and self-defense', particularly

 'High Value Unit escort operations' [Commander Andy Watts, 'HMNZS Te Mana Operation Ariki Deployment Report' 28 March 2002](121, n.
 45).